ibm-cloud-docs/vpc/bare_metal_server_connect.md

 Use the [List all network interfaces](/apidocs/vpc#list-bare-metal-server-network-interfaces) command to find the ID of the network interface.
 Use the [List all floating IP](/apidocs/vpc#list-floating-ips) command to find the reserved floating IP IDs, or, use the [Reserve a floating IP](/apidocs/vpc#create-floating-ip) command to reserve a new one.
 {: tip}

-When you collected all the required information, use the following API request to attach the floating IP to the bare metal server:
+After you collect all the required information, use the following API request to attach the floating IP to the bare metal server:

 ```
 curl -X PUT "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id/network_interfaces/$network_interface_id/floating_ips/$floating_ip_id?version=2021-03-09&generation=2" \